 Direct conversion of thioethers to the ɑ-fluoro analogues has also been reported: J. Org.
 Chem., 58, 3800 (1993).
 Fluorination of thioesters leads to ɑɑ-difluoroethers: J. Org.
 Chem., 55, 768 (1990):

 Gao, X.; Tang, X. Effective reduction of graphene oxide thin films by a fluorinating agent: Diethylaminosulfur trifluoride.
 Carbon 2014, 76, 133-140.

 Anxionnat, B.; Robert, B.; George, P.; Ricci, G.; Perrin, M. A.; Pardo, D. G.; Cossy, J. Correction to Ring Expansion of Cyclic beta-Amino Alcohols Induced by Diethylaminosulfur Trifluoride: Synthesis of Cyclic Amines with a Tertiary Fluoride at C3.
 J. Org.
 Chem.
 2014, 77 (14), 6087-6099.

 Flammable liquid and vapour.
-Toxic if inhaled.
+Harmful if swallowed.
+Harmful in contact with skin.
 Causes severe skin burns and eye damage.
-Causes serious eye damage.
+Harmful if inhaled.
+May cause respiratory irritation.